Quick Video Clip Training and Tutorial

 Opting out of Popup and Sound Notifications

-If you have not yet made changes to your settings, your computer will display popups and play sounds for every Light on your Light Panel whenever a Light is turned on by anyone, anywhere in the office.
+Because the Light Panel displays everyone's notifications in a single grid as a series of permanent objects, there's a good chance that some of those notifications are not helpful at one or more computers.
+If you have not yet made changes to the BlueNote user's settings, your computer will display popups and play sounds for every Light on an individual Light Panel whenever a Light is turned on by anyone, anywhere in the office.

-Excessive popups and tones can be disruptive, especially if the notifications do not apply to the users at your computer.
+Excessive popups and tones can be disruptive, especially if the notifications are not intended for the users at your computer.
 You have complete control of disabling them within your Alert Manager.
-To control which popups and tones you see and hear at your computer, choose Menu > Notifications > Open Alert Manager.
+To control which popups and tones you see and hear at a specific computer or BlueNote client, choose Menu > Notifications > Open Alert Manager.
 Then toggle each Popup and Tone button beside each of the Lights from which you'd like to unsubscribe.
 Green is On, while Red is Off.
 You will continue to see the Lights on the Light Panel, but popups and sounds associated with each of these Lights will no longer interrupt your computer.
-Once a Light has been toggled to red, all tones and/or popups are immediately disabled for this Light, regardless of any variables added within the Light.
+Once a Light's indicator in the Alert Manager has been toggled to red, all tones and/or popups are immediately disabled for this Light, regardless of any comments or other actions added within the Light.

 Lights allow users to see and hear notifications from anywhere.
 When turning Lights off and on, users never have to keep track of where any recipient is in the office, because the recipient can be present at any computer and view their active Light notifications.
 This is critical for clinicians who are moving around constantly.